ieee-vgtc/ieeevis.org/content/info/workshops.md

 contact: workshops@ieeevis.org
 ---

+## Accepted Workshops
+Here is the list of the accepted workshops.
+Please visit their individual websites for details on the topics and submission deadlines, or contact the organizers directly if no website is available yet.
 * [Fail Fest: A Workshop Celebrating the Scientific Value of Failure](#failfest)
 * [MLUI 2020: Machine Learning from User Interaction for Visualization and Analytics](#mlui)
 * [MoVIS:	Information Visualization of Geospatial Networks, Flows and Movement](#movis)